enioag/bria.caller-lookup.switzerland/README.md

 # Bria Windows Desktop Popup trigger

-A very basic HTML/JavaScript node app that listens for Bria API events and when a call is received it does a search for the remote party number on tel.search.ch
+A very basic HTML/JavaScript node app that listens for Bria API events and does a search for the remote party number on [tel.search.ch](https://tel.search.ch) when a call is received.

 Please note that this application is based on brias own [sample](https://github.com/CounterPathAPI/BriaAPI_Java_Sample_2.0) but improved a little bit.
-This version can be exexuted as a node application.
+This version can be executed as a node application.

 #### Installation notes